 Having blood pressure at or above 140/90 mm/Hg

 Having abnormal blood fat levels, such as high-density lipoproteins (HDL) less than or equal to 35 mg/dL, or triglycerides greater than or equal to 250 mg/dL (mg/dL = milligrams of glucose per deciliter of blood)

-Having a sedentary lifestyle
+Having an inactive lifestyle

 Having impaired glucose tolerance when previously tested for diabetes

 People who have already been identified as having prediabetes to find out if they have since developed diabetes

 A diagnosis of diabetes

 A1C greater than or equal to 6.5%

 Fasting plasma glucose of greater than or equal to 126 mg/dL